 It forms part of an expansive retail and entertainment hub in Qingdao, one of three parks within a new complex in the city.
 Known for its attractions, Qingdao provides visitors unrivalled access to entertainment at every turn, playing to a consumer hunger for immediately available, ambitiously scaled, immersive content.

-Following our established approach to architectural design, we strived to harmonize fantasy elements and historical sensibility so that even the most whimsical creation felt authentic and deeply rooted in Chinese architecture and culture.
-To that end, we dived into Chinese mythology, symbolism and material culture, almost losing ourselves in the boundless beauty and splendor of such ancient and noble civilization.
-This comprehensive exploration allowed us to gain a deeper connection with the story of Nezha, which is the ride's central theme.
+Following the established approach to architectural design, I strived to harmonize fantasy elements and historical sensibility so that even the most whimsical creation felt authentic and deeply rooted in Chinese architecture and culture.
+To that end, I dived into Chinese mythology, symbolism and material culture, almost losing ourselves in the boundless beauty and splendor of such ancient and noble civilization.
+This comprehensive exploration allowed me to gain a deeper connection with the story of Nezha, which is the ride's central theme.

 The character of Nezha is a well-known character in Chinese mythology, bound to protect people and fight demons and dragons.
 In the story Nezha pursues a magical artifact of extraordinary power held in a huge underwater palace by a mighty dragon.

 Great care was devoted to the sancta sanctorum of the palace, the richly decorated canopy holding the magical artefact, closely guarded by the dragon.
 This is where the wealth and splendour of the palace reach their apex.
 Gold, crystal and jade are everywhere, creating a dazzling spectacle of sparkling lights and reflections.
 The canopy's platform gracefully unflods like a golden flower.
 The four dragons at its corners and the giant onyx stones help to draw the viewers' eyes towards the floating globe in the center.

 As is often the case with our work, the design process was nothing less than holistic, ranging from outlining the overall palace layout down to sketching the doors and lanterns of the interior.